 - Light microscopy: It reveals characteristic inclusion bodies or multinucleated giant cells. e.g. Tzanck smear which shows herpesvirus induced multinucleated giant cells (MGCs) in vesicular skin lesions.

 - UV Microscopy: It is used for fluorescent antibody staining of the virus in infected cells.

-- Electron Microscopy: It detects virus particle, which are further characterized by their size and morphology.
+- Electron Microscopy: It detects virus particles, which are further characterized by their size and morphology.